 Miami region has its fair share of desirable elements, we are very hopeful we will overcome our downsides as we continue to improve our region.
 There are pros and cons to living in every place including Miami.

 Finally, here’s a great short film that was recently released by the British news outlet The Economist, Passport series.
-Listen to what three typical locals, a Cuban singer, a beach-runner and a drag queen have to say about our city, Miami.
+Listen to what three typical locals, a Cuban singer, a beach-runner and a drag queen have to say about our beautiful city, Miami!